2404-Geico-Dotnet-Ryan/BobbiB_Projects/Project_1/README.md

     - Lot records

     - Customer details
-- Ability to create, update, and delete records in the database using a console user interface (UI).
+- Ability to create, retrieve, update, and delete records in the database using a console user interface (UI).
 - Ability to search the database from the console UI.
 - Each record should have a unique identifier.
 - Ability to relate the records by their unique identifiers.